cedvdb/x_router/README.md

 The main idea of this package is that the __upstack is a function of the url__

-That is that for an url like `/products/123` we have a stack of two pages `[ProductsPage, ProductsDetailsPage]`
+That is that for an url like `/products/123` we have a stack of two pages `[ProductsPage, ProductsDetailsPage]` by default.

 Let's take this fairly common and complex scenario: